Taste Herkimer: Where to Eat in Upstate New York’s Getaway

 The aroma of freshly griddled pancakes, the comfort of homemade pastries, the warmth of a small-town kitchen — in Herkimer County, every meal carries a sense of place.
 From Adirondack trail towns to historic canal-side villages, the region’s food scene blends simplicity, personality, and local pride.
 Here, dining isn’t rushed or flashy; it’s an invitation to slow down, savor each bite, and connect with the stories and people that shape this corner of Upstate New York.

-Flavors from the Foothills: Old Forge
+Mountains of Flavors in the Adirondacks: Old Forge

 Downtown Discoveries: Little Falls